Selphyl Logo1.877.735.7495

 Takeaway

-Stem cell injections use stem cells to repair damaged tissues and organs.
-Stem cells are undifferentiated cells that have the potential to develop into different types of cells.
-Stem cell therapy is generally recommended for more severe conditions, such as cancer and blood disorders.
+PRP therapy uses concentrated platelets from your own blood to accelerate tissue healing.
+It is a minimally invasive procedure with little to no downtime and carries few risks.
+Stem cell therapy uses stem cells to repair damaged tissues and organs.
 It is a more invasive procedure than PRP therapy and carries more risks.
 However, stem cell therapy can be used to repair a wider range of tissues than PRP therapy.